leo-bauer/personal_website2/publications.md

 ### Works in Progress

 1. "Presenting the Updated Non-State Actor Dataset."
 With David Cunningham, Olivia Bauer, Kristian Skrede Gleditsch and Idean Salehyan.
 2026.
-Revise and resubmit at the *Journal of Conflict Resolution*.
+Accepted for publication at the *Journal of Conflict Resolution*.

 2. "Rebel-Civilian Social Ties and Their Effects on Violence Against Civilians in Civil War."
 2026.
 Early draft.